micaellimedeiros/wet-bat-challenge/README.md

 The frontend application will run at http://localhost:3000.

 You can use the app to create, view and delete travel restrictions.
 Make sure the server is running before using the application.

-Project Structure

-    backend: Contains Node.js server code using Express and Knex to interact with the PostgreSQL database.
-    frontend: Contains the React frontend application code, styled with Chakra UI and Styled Components.

 ## ❓ Structure decisions: